davidrajdgl/ThesisTemplate/README.md

-# DavidThesis
+# Thesis Template
-This contains my thesis..
-But the bibliography is outside this repo.
+This repository contains a simple thesis template.